-Clients are counted as transitioning from care arrangements if, in their first support period during the reporting period, either in the week before or at presentation:
+Clients are identified as transitioning from care arrangements if, in their first support period during the reporting period, either in the week before or at presentation:

-Clients are counted as leaving a custodial setting if, in their first support period during the reporting period, either in the week before or at presentation:
+Clients are identified as transitioning from a custodial setting if they are aged 10 years or older and if, in their first support period during the reporting period, either in the week before or at presentation:

 Some of these clients were still in custody at the time they began receiving support.